Impact of Opiate Abuse on Families

 • Unpaid debts/payments

-It’s no secret that opiates have a negative impact on an abuser’s body, but their decisions can also put their family’s health at risk.
+It’s no secret that opiates have a negative impact on an abuser’s body.
+Their decisions can also put their family’s health at risk.
 With the use of intravenous drugs, needle share puts a user and their partner at risk of blood borne diseases.
 Family members may also be at higher risk for stress-related health problems and experience anxiety, depression, digestive issues, headaches, heart disease, sleep problems and weight gain.